-All properties in England and Wales are now subject to compulsory registration with the Land Registry, which means that when a person purchases a property either he or his conveyancer must apply to the Land Registry to effect registration.
-The Land Registry then produce a Title Register and Title Plan, which are held electronically at their offices.
+All house and land properties in the UK are now subject to compulsory registration with the Land Registry, which means that a purchaser of a house or land must apply to the Land Registry to effect registration of the property Deeds.
+The Land Registry produce a Title Register and Title Plan, which are held electronically at their offices, and which are available online.
 They contain all the essential ownership and property details.
-Under the old pre-registration system most property transactions were recorded in handwritten or typed deeds.
+Under the old pre-registration system most property transactions, e.g. the Transfer or Conveyance, were recorded in handwritten or typed deeds.
 Although useful, these documents are no longer used as a means of recording ownership or property details.

-These Old Deeds often contain useful information about boundaries, covenants and rights of way, and frequently have detailed plans and drawings attached to them.
+The Old Property Deeds often contain useful information about boundaries, covenants and rights of way, and frequently have detailed plans and drawings attached to them.
 Accordingly they still provide a useful purpose in land ownership information.